The Saga of Tanya the Evil: Unified States

 She is the only daughter of Anson Sue.
 She fled to the Unified States along with her mother prior to her father's death at the hands of Tanya.
 After enlisting in the military and surviving a battle against Tanya, she becomes rather more vengeful and stubborn in nature.
 Her hatred grows when she hears the name "Devil of the Rhine," leading her to begin to rage and expose an uncontrollable side.
 Granted additional power by Being X, she becomes the counterbalance of the main protagonist of the series.
-In the original web novel, following the execution of several of her subordinates on a whim, as she perceived them as refusing to follow her into battle, Mary Sue is ultimately the subject of a mutiny and is executed by her former allies led by Drake.
 Her name is a direct reference to the "Mary Sue" trope.